bioidiap/gridtk/docs/manual.rst

 .. code-block:: sh

-  $ jman pysubmit myscript.py --help
+  $ jman submit myscript.py --help
   Submitted 6151645 @all.q (0 seconds ago) -S /usr/bin/python myscript.py --help

 .. note::

-  The command `pysubmit` of the Job Manager will submit a job that will run in a python environment.
+  The command `submit` of the Job Manager will submit a job that will run in a python environment.
 It is not the only way to submit a job using the Job Manager.
 You can also use `submit`, that considers the command as a self sufficient application.
 Read the full help message of ``jman`` for details and